niekwit/CRISPR-tools/README.md

 If your samples contain sequencing data from amplifications of the CRISPR library itself, then these can be named `pre` and `post`, with `pre` being the pre-amplification DNA (i.e. what was delivered from Addgene), and  with `post` being the post-amplification DNA (i.e. your own maxiprep of the CRISPR library).
 Renaming these samples in this way, will trigger a comparative analysis of these two samples that will show any skew in sgRNA numbers (depicted by the [GINI index](https://en.wikipedia.org/wiki/Gini_coefficient)).
 A good library amplification will maintain the same sgRNA number skew as the original prep.

-3. If you want to perform a comparative analysis between samples using MAGeCK, then a `mageck.config` file has to be created, for example:
+3. If you want to perform a comparative analysis between samples using MAGeCK or BAGEL2, then a `stats.config` file has to be created, for example:
 ```
 t;c
 S8;L8